mdickinson/bigfloat/bigfloat_cython/docs/index.rst

    performed in a context ``c`` overflows if the result computed as if with unbounded exponent range is finite and greater than or equal to ``2**c.emax`` in absolute value.

+.. data:: ZeroDivision

+   Set whenever an exact infinite result is obtained from finite inputs.
+   Despite the name, this flag is not just set for divisions by zero.
+For example, ``log(0)`` will set the ZeroDivision flag.

 .. data:: Inexact